 However, ant colonies consist of thousands upon thousands of these tiny soldiers, and if allowed to grow around your home, they can eventually harm your plant life.

 For instance, they usually construct their nests around the base of plants.
-In turn, this can stunt the plant’s growth and risk the plants of contracting new diseases.
+In turn, this can stunt the plant’s growth and risk the plant contracting new diseases.
 Also, ants enjoy feeding on plants, resulting in a gradual deterioration of your garden bed.

 Yet, have no fear!
 Homeowners can consider either natural solutions or commercial solutions to rid the overgrown or massive ant mounds that are damaging their land.